The Art of Feng Shui

 Chi enters your home every time you open the front door and should flow freely and uninterrupted into all spaces to nourish your home with vital energy.

-Obstacles, like clutter, impair the energy flow, in your spaces and the flow of energy in your home will sooner or later be reflected in the flow of Chi in your body.
+Obstacles, like clutter, impair the energy flow, in your spaces and the flow of energy in your home will sooner or later be reflected in the flow of Chi in your life.

 Feng Shui lets you to experience the amazing influence that colors, materials, layouts and the placement of your furniture have on the quality of Chi in your home.
 Feng Shui strives to harmonize the Chi so that it can flow undisturbed through your house.